-The St Andrews and Stirling Programme (SASP) offers a variety of different graduate degrees together with the Conversion Diploma.
+The St Andrews and Stirling Programme (SASP) offers different graduate degrees together with the Conversion Diploma.

-The standard route into SASP is via one of our five MLitt programmes, which all consist of two semesters of coursework and a summer dissertation.
-Satisfactory performance in the MLitt can lead to the PhD or MPhil.
+The standard route into SASP is via our MLitt programme, which consists of two semesters of coursework and a dissertation.
+Satisfactory performance on the MLitt may lead to the MPhil or PhD.

-The MPhil degree is a two-year masters degree.
-It consists of the MLitt coursework, followed by fifteen month period of research writing a 40,000 word thesis
+The MPhil is a two-year masters degree.
+It consists of the MLitt coursework, followed by a fifteen month period of research writing a 40,000 word thesis.

-All degrees are awarded jointly by the Universities of St Andrews and Stirling.
+All degrees are awarded jointly by the University of St Andrews and the University of Stirling.

-You can study part-time for all SASP qualifications.
+You can study part-time for all SASP degrees.

 SASP also welcomes visits from post-doctoral scholars, and graduate students registered for degrees at other universities, who wish to work for a limited period with particular members of staff.